-In 2012, the Company executed a loan agreement with a lender providing for \$5,500,000 in aggregate credit facilities (the "2012 Loan") secured by substantially all the Company's assets, including a mortgage on the Company's interest in its lease at the National Energy Laboratory of Hawaii Authority, pursuant to a Term Loan Agreement dated August 14, 2012 (the "2012 Loan Agreement").
-The 2012 Loan is evidenced by promissory notes in the amounts of \$2,250,000 and \$3,250,000, the repayment of which is partially guaranteed under the provisions of a USDA Rural Development Guarantee.
+In 2012, the Company executed the 2012 Loan with the Bank providing for \$5,500,000 in aggregate borrowings secured by substantially all the Company's assets, including a mortgage on the Company's interest in its lease at the National Energy Laboratory of Hawaii Authority, pursuant to a Term Loan Agreement dated August 14, 2012 (the "2012 Loan Agreement").
+The 2012 Loan is evidenced by promissory notes in the amounts of \$2,250,000 and \$3,250,000, the repayment of which is partially guaranteed under the provisions of a United States Department of Agriculture ("USDA") Rural Development Guarantee program.
 The proceeds of the 2012 Loan were used to acquire processing equipment and leasehold improvements at its Kona, Hawaii facility.

 The provisions of the 2012 Loan required the payment of interest only for the first 12 months of the term; thereafter, and until its maturity on August 14, 2032, the obligation fully amortizes over nineteen (19) years.
-Interest on the 2012 Loan accrues on the outstanding principal balance at an annual variable rate equal to the published Wall Street Journal prime rate (7.5% at March 31, 2023 and 3.25% at March 31, 2022) plus 1.0% and is adjustable on the first day of each calendar quarter and fixed for that quarter, provided that at no time shall the annual interest rate be less than 5.5%.
-The balance under the 2012 Loan was \$3,461,000 and \$3,720,000 at March 31, 2023 and 2022, respectively, and was included in current maturities of long-term debt and long-term debt, respectively, in the debt table above.
+Interest on the 2012 Loan accrues on the outstanding principal balance at an annual variable rate equal to the published Wall Street Journal prime rate (7.5% and 8.5% at March 31, 2025 and 2024, respectively) plus 1.0% and is adjustable on the first day of each calendar quarter and fixed for that quarter, provided that at no time shall the annual interest rate be less than 5.5%.
+The balance under the 2012 Loan was \$2,954,000 and \$3,220,000 at March 31, 2025 and 2024, respectively, and was included in current maturities of long-term debt in the debt table above.
 See Loan Covenants, Violations and Waiver below.

-The 2015 Loan included a one-time origination and guaranty fee totaling \$113,900 and an annual renewal fee payable in the amount of 0.5% of the USDA guaranteed portion of the outstanding principal balance as of December 31 of each year, beginning December 31, 2015.
-The USDA guaranteed 80% of all amounts owing under the 2015 Loan.
 The 2012 Loan included a one-time origination and guaranty fees totaling \$214,500 and an annual renewal fee payable in the amount of 0.25% of the USDA guaranteed portion of the outstanding principal balance as of December 31 of each year, beginning December 31, 2012.
 The USDA guaranteed 80% of all amounts owing under the 2012 Loan.
-The balance in unamortized debt issuance costs was \$92,000 and \$112,000 at March 31, 2023 and 2022, respectively, and at March 31, 2023 was included in current maturities of long-term debt in the debt table above.
+The balance in unamortized debt issuance costs was \$68,000 and \$80,000 at March 31, 2025 and 2024, respectively, and was included in current maturities of long-term debt in the debt table above.
 See Loan Covenants, Violations and Waiver below.